 Roku: This small (and getting smaller) device plugs into the back of any modern television.
 The Roku uses an app store interface that allows you to access both free and paid media content, as well as games and exclusive channels like the SEC network.
 There are several models of Roku, with the primary difference being HD capability.
 A basic Roku starts at just $49.99 and tops out at $99.99.

 AppleTV: The ads say that with an AppleTV there is “always something on,” and with the Itunes store plus channels like Hulu and Netflix, they aren’t kidding.
 With the Airplay device, you can send content that is on your Ipod or Iphone directly to your TV via the AppleTV.
 If you are a fan of Mac products, at just $99, this is a no-brainer.

 This is the step that pulls it all together.
 A single VPN account is meant for a single device.
 Streaming devices don’t have a way of accessing VPN.
 So, you need a VPN router to bridge that gap.
 Running that single VPN connection to a VPN Router allows you to broadcast the “virtual tunnel” to all of your networked devices.
 With a VPN Router, the security and American connection can be enjoyed on all of your network devices throughout your home.

 Sabai Technology makes a VPN Router that is extremely easy to use and sets up in about 5 minutes.
 This VPN Router can work in conjunction with, or in place of, your primary home router.
-The most popular VPN Router models are:
+Visit Sabai Technology’s main website to review all of the currently available VPN Router models.

 Up and Running